By Rebecca Robertson, Financial Advisor

 Questions, questions.
-Well, there have been massive changes in UK pension access recently.
 You can get hold of all of your money at once if you wish, you can take out lump sums and invest it and you can buy a speedboat if you wish and then worry about the rest of the money later.

 We all want to have a great retirement.
 It’s lovely to dream about owning your own home outright, maybe travelling to countries you have long wanted to go it and even managing to get your kids through university and get their first home.
 However the reality can be quite different, and it is important to know where you stand and whether those dreams can become a reality.